collocations.org

 3. of a journey/race

-The fastest runner often runs the anchor leg (= the last one) of a relay.
+The fastest runner often runs the anchor leg (= the last part) of a relay race.

-At last we were on the homeward leg of our journey.
+We were on the last leg of our journey.

 Report an error or submit a comment/suggestion on leg